 What is open banking?

-Open banking is the regulatory framework that gives consumers control and ownership of their financial history.
-Under open banking, third-party providers (like budgeting apps and websites that are not part of your regular bank’s services) can access your basic banking data.
-This can only be done with your express permission and ideally should be fully protected by banking law.
+Open banking, also known as consumer-driven banking, is the regulatory framework that gives individuals control and ownership of their financial history.
+Under open banking, third-party providers like budgeting apps or lenders can access your basic banking data, but only with your express permission.

 What do open banking apps do?